 Table of Contents

-The Bouddhanath Stupa is rich in symbolisms as every figure refers to the enlightenment.
-For more information, you can go through following bottom to top symbols details.
+The Bouddhanath Stupa is rich in symbolism as every figure refers to the enlightenment.
+For more information, you can go through the following bottom-to-top symbol details.

-- Three Steps: It is the base of Bouddhanath stupa.
+- Three Steps: It is the base of the Bouddhanath stupa.
 These platforms seem as the three different steps, but their sizes are in decreasing style.
-However, these platforms represent the symbol of Earth from where the song of devotees can be listened carefully who are praying below it.
-They also symbolize the three jewels such as Buddha, Dharma and Sangha.
+However, these platforms represent the symbol of Earth from where the song of devotees can listen carefully who are praying below it.
+They also symbolize the three jewels such as Buddha, Dharma, and Sangha.

-- Mandala : It symbolizes the physical representation of Lord Buddha in order to display the transition of spiritual journey.
+- Mandala: It symbolizes the physical representation of Lord Buddha in order to display the transition of the spiritual journey.